mdn/content/files/en-us/web/html/element/select/index.md

 The above example shows typical `<select>` usage.
 It is given an `id` attribute to enable it to be associated with a {{htmlelement("label")}} for accessibility purposes, as well as a `name` attribute to represent the name of the associated data point submitted to the server.
 Each menu option is defined by an {{htmlelement("option")}} element nested inside the `<select>`.

 Each `<option>` element should have a [`value`](/en-US/docs/Web/HTML/Element/option#value) attribute containing the data value to submit to the server when that option is selected.
 If no `value` attribute is included, the value defaults to the text contained inside the element.
 You can include a [`selected`](/en-US/docs/Web/HTML/Element/option#selected) attribute on an `<option>` element to make it selected by default when the page first loads.
+The first element will be selected as the default if none is specified.

 A `<select>` element is represented in JavaScript by an {{domxref("HTMLSelectElement")}} object, and this object has a {{domxref("HTMLSelectElement.value", "value")}} property which contains the value of the selected `<option>`.